mmomtchev/Forez/README.md

 1220-1222 - 1259

 Guigues V was groomed for a military commander by his father.
 He accompanied his father during his campaigns in France "as soon as his age allowed him to bear arms" ([#4], page, 244).
-Still, he must have been about 10 to 12 years old during this campaign and it is unlikely to have had significant combat experience before the Barons Crusade.
+Still, he must have been about 13 to 14 years old during this campaign and it is unlikely to have had significant combat experience before the Barons Crusade.

+The marriage between Guy IV and Ermengarde lasts from 1220 to 1224 and Guy V has a younger brother, which means that he is probably born either in 1221 or in 1222.

 According to Jean-Marie de la Mure, he leaves after the main crusader force had already departed - and **finds the Christian army in very bad shape** [#4, page 245] - this statement is highly indicative of an actual change of command ***during*** the Crusade.

+He must be 18 to 20 years old at the time of his father death.

 The other corroborating evidence for such change of command is that in the Holy Lands, he is referred as Count Guy of Nevers (citation needed!!!).